optio50/PIA-Server-Check/README.md

 Check to make sure you are not connected to a "Virtual VPN Server" instead of real hardware in the selected city.

-This script can do others thing not strictly related to PIA that non-subscribers can use.
+This script can do other things not strictly related to PIA that non-subscribers can use.
 Change your MAC address
 Speed Test your connection
 DNS Leak Test